masalachi/masalachi/README.md

 - 👋 Hi, I’m Umar Mohammed Masalachi
 - 👀 I’m interested in cloud computing, data science and Machine learning
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on any project that has to deal with my interested line
+- 💞️ I’m looking forward to collaborate on any project that has to deal with my interested line
-- 📫 How to reach me through mumasalachi31@gmail.com
+- 📫 You can reach me through mumasalachi31@gmail.com
 Thanks!

 <!---